spacetelescope/jdaviz/docs/dev/ui_style_guide.rst

   ``j-tray-plugin`` stylesheet (``jdaviz/components/tray_plugin.vue``).
 * Each item should be wrapped in a ``v-row``, but avoid any unnecessary additional wrapping-components (``v-card-*``, ``v-container``, etc).
+* The first entry should be a ``j-docs-link`` component which provides a quick overview of the plugin functionality and a link to the relevant content in the online docs.
 * Only use ``v-col`` components (within the ``<v-row class="row-no-outside-padding">``) if multiple components are necessary in a single row.
 Always emphasize readability at the default/minimum width of the plugin tray, rather than using columns that result in a ton of text overflow.